jods4/ODataQuery/README.md

 It is applied as `OrderBy`, `ThenBy`, respectively `OrderByDescending`, `ThenByDescending`.

 **Note:** OData grammar doesn't allow spaces before or after commas in `$orderby`, neither does this library.
 So `$orderby=name, id` will throw.

+## $select
+Projecting only supports a list of plain identifiers.

+It is applied as a `Select` that returns a lightweight `IDictionary<string, object>` that is meant to be serialized (it is not fully functional and most methods throw `NotImplementedException`).

 ## $count
 If `$count=true` is in the query string, the response will have an additional `@odata.count` property set to the count of results just after applying filter, i.e. _before_ applying `$take`, `$skip`, and `$orderby`.